Simplicial sets inside cubical sets: Introduction

 \section{Introduction}

-As observed in \cite{HS94} intensional Martin--L\"of type theory should have a natural interpretation in weak $\infty$-groupoids.
-In the first decade of this millenium it was observed that simplicial sets are a possible implementation of this idea and around 2006 Voevodsky proved that the respective universe validates the so-called \emph{Univalence Axiom} (UA) which roughly speaking states that isomorphic types are propositionally equal, see \cite{KL12} for a detailed proof.
+As observed in \cite{HS94} intensional Martin-L\"of type theory should have a natural interpretation in weak $\infty$-groupoids.
+In the first decade of this millennium it was observed that simplicial sets are a possible implementation of this idea and around 2006 Voevodsky proved that the universe in question validates the so-called \emph{Univalence Axiom} (UA) which roughly speaking states that isomorphic types are propositionally equal, see \cite{KL12} for a detailed proof.

 But adding a constant inhabiting the type expressing UA gives rise to a type theory lacking computational meaning.
 To overcome this problem Coquand \emph{et al.}\ \cite{CCHM18} have developed a so-called \emph{Cubical Type Theory} based on explicit box filling operations from which UA can be derived.
 Cubes are finite powers of an interval object $\Ibb$ which itself is not a proper type.
-Although in \cite{CCHM18} this type theory is interpreted in the topos of covariant presheaves over the category of finitely presented free de Morgan algebras it is obvious that an equally strong type theory can be interpreted in the presheaf category $\cSet$ over the site $\Box$ which is the full subcategory of $\Poset$ on finite powers of the 2 element lattice $\Ibb$.
+In \cite{CCHM18} this type theory is interpreted in the topos of covariant presheaves over the category of finitely presented free de Morgan algebras.
+It is clear that (at least) the standard intensional Martin-L\"of type theory fragment together with the Univalence Axiom can be interpreted in the presheaf category $\cSet$ over the site $\Box$ which is the full subcategory of $\Poset$ on finite powers of the 2 element lattice $\Ibb$.
 This site is op-equivalent to the algebraic theory of distributive lattices as observed in \cite{Spi16}.

 As observed independently in \cite{KV17} the topos $\sSet$ appears as subtopos of $\cSet$ and actually as an essential subtopos, cf.~\cite{Sat18}.